Overcoming Trials

 My calming prayer goes like this: “You will keep in perfect peace all who trust in you, all whose thoughts are fixed on you.”

 It’s a promise for peace to cover us as we place our trust in God and keep our thoughts fixed on him.
-But what does it look like to claim this promise when you’ve been lying awake for hours, and you know the patter of little feet will soon call you to begin a new day?
+But what does it look like to claim this promise when you’ve been lying awake for hours, knowing that the alarm clock will soon call you to begin a new day?

 What does it look like to claim this perfect peace when the diagnosis is grim, the marriage is falling apart, the job is lost, or the demands of life feel suffocating?